 Don’t worry, we’re here to help.
 In this article, we’ll introduce you to some essential apps that you need to install on your Fire TV or Fire Stick right now.

-Before we talk about the apps themselves, you need to prep your Fire TV device.
+Once you’ve spent the necessary time setting up your device properly, it’s time to install some Fire TV apps.
+But before we talk about the apps themselves, you need to prep your Fire TV device.

 Why?
 Because you will need to sideload some of the apps we discuss; they are not available in the Amazon Appstore.